 As well as working closely with the Carringtons, John was able during the 1970s, 80s and 90s, to meet and experience the hands-on work of many renowned teachers from an earlier generation such as Marjory Barlow, Margaret Goldie, Patrick Macdonald, John Skinner, Irene Tasker, Sidney Holland, Tony Spawforth, Goddard Binkley; and in the USA Marjorie Barstow, and Judith Leibowitz and Deborah Caplan (co-founders of ACAT).
 In 1986 he also completed a two year training in Transpersonal Psychology in London with Ian Gordon-Brown (Lucis Trust and Psychosynthesis) and Barbara Somers (Jungian analyst).

-In 2003 John moved to New York City where he offers private lessons, “hands-on” supervision groups for teachers and trainees, a teacher certification program, and structured postgraduate courses for teachers.
-He is also on the faculty of the Annual Summer East Coast Residential Course at North Carolina School of the Arts (formerly at Sweet Briar, Virginia).
-Since moving to the USA John has been a featured guest teacher at several AmSAT Conferences, gave the AmSAT Alexander Memorial Lecture (titled Where Are We Going?) in 2005, and was featured as a Continuous Learning Presenter at the 2004, 2008, and 2011 International Alexander Congresses at Oxford University, UK and Lugano, Switzerland, and again at the 2015 Congress in Limerick, Ireland.
+In 2003 John moved to New York City where he offered private lessons, “hands-on” supervision groups for teachers and trainees, a teacher certification program, and structured postgraduate courses for teachers.
+He was also on the faculty of the Annual Summer East Coast Residential Course at North Carolina School of the Arts (formerly at Sweet Briar, Virginia), has been a featured guest teacher at several AmSAT Conferences, gave the AmSAT Alexander Memorial Lecture (titled Where Are We Going?) in 2005, and was featured as a Continuous Learning Presenter at the 2004, 2008, and 2011 International Alexander Congresses at Oxford University, UK and Lugano, Switzerland, and again at the 2015 Congress in Limerick, Ireland.
 He was also invited to give the keynote address at the 2014 AmSAT annual conference.